menondivya/Major-Thesis/README.md

 # Major-Thesis
-COntains programs for the major thesis
+Contains programs for the major thesis